-Procedural Motion Form Mover and seconder When Motion prohibited Effect if carried Effect if lost Debate permitted on Motion 1.
-Adjournment of debate to later hour and/or date That this matter be adjourned to am/pm and/or date Any Councillor who has not moved or seconded the substantive motion or otherwise spoken to the substantive motion a.
+Procedural Motion Form Mover and seconder When Motion prohibited Effect if carried Effect if lost Debate permitted on Motion 1 Adjournment of debate to later hour and/or date That this matter be adjourned to am/pm and/or date Any Councillor who has not moved or seconded the substantive motion or otherwise spoken to the substantive motion a.
 During the election of a Chairperson;b.
 When another Councillor is speaking Motion and amendment is postponed to the stated time and/or date Debate continues unaffected Yes 2.
 Adjournment of debate indefinitely That this matter be adjourned until further notice Any Councillor who has not moved or seconded the substantive motion or otherwise spoken to the substantive motion a.
 During the election of a Chairperson; b.
 When another Councillor is speaking; or c.
 When the motion would have the effect of causing Council to be in breach of a legislative requirement Motion and any amendment postponed but may be resumed at any later Meeting if on the Agenda Debate continues unaffected Yes 3.
-The closure That the motion be now put Any Councillor who has not moved or seconded the substantive During nominations for Chairperson Motion or amendment in respect of which the closure is carried is put to the vote immediately without debate subject Debate continues unaffected No
+The closure That the motion be now put Any Councillor who has not moved or seconded the substantive During nominations for Chairperson Motion or amendment in respect of which the closure is carried is put to the vote immediately without debate subject to Debate continues unaffected No

-Procedural Motion Form Mover and seconder When Motion prohibited Effect if carried Effect if lost Debate permitted on Motion motion or otherwise spoken to the substantive motion to any Councillor exercising his or her their right to ask any question concerning or arising out of the motion 4.
+Procedural Motion Form Mover and seconder When Motion prohibited Effect if carried Effect if lost Debate permitted on Motion motion or otherwise spoken to the substantive motion any Councillor exercising his or her right to ask any question concerning or arising out of the motion 6.
 Proceeding to next business That the Meeting proceed to the next business Note: This Motion: a.
 May not be amended; b.
 May not be debated; and c.
 Must be put to the vote as soon as seconded Any Councillor who has not moved or seconded the substantive motion or otherwise spoken to the substantive motion a.
 During the election of a Chairperson; b.
 When another Councillor is speaking; or c.
 When a motion would have the effect of causing Council be in in a breach of a legislative requirement If carried in respect of a.
 An amendment, Council considers the motion without reference to the amendment; b.
-A motion - no vote or further discussion on the motion until it is placed on an Agenda for a later Council Meeting Debate continues unaffected No 5.
-Suspension of Standing Orders this Governance Rule That the Meeting be Suspended to: (reason must be provided) Any Councillor The rules of the meeting are temporarily suspended for the specific reason given motion The meeting continues unaffected No
+A motion - no vote or further discussion on the motion until it is placed on an Agenda for a later Council Meeting Debate continues unaffected No